-It’s bad enough that Baby can catch your case of the sniffles, but when you’re sad or upset, the last thing you want may be his sad, upsetness on top of your own.
-Fortunately or unfortunately, though, he has probably always been a little more tuned into your emotions, and to those of his other caregivers, than he has with most people.
+It’s bad enough that Baby can catch your case of the sniffles, but when you’re sad or upset, the last thing you want may be their sad, upsetness on top of your own.
+Fortunately or unfortunately, though, they have probably always been a little more tuned into your emotions, and to those of their other caregivers, than they have with most people.

 Developing empathetic responses